SleekView for Documentor: documentation as tables

 Common questions about SleekView for Documentor

-Documentor uses a custom post type for documentation entries with parent/child relationships handled via WordPress's native post_parent.
-SleekView reads the CPT and surfaces the parent as a real column.
+Documentor uses a custom post type for documentation entries with parent/child relationships handled via WordPress's native post_parent column.
+Category and section data lives in standard term taxonomies.
+SleekView reads the CPT, joins the parent post, and pivots taxonomy assignments into named columns so editors see structure as data, not as a nested UI.

 Yes.
-Parent assignment is editable in the row.
-SleekView writes back through the standard WordPress post API, so the frontend tree updates automatically.
+Parent assignment is editable in the row itself.
+SleekView writes back through the standard WordPress post API, so the frontend tree picks up the change automatically.
+Ordering writes to menu_order the same way drag-and-drop in the default editor would.

-SleekView reads the CPT name dynamically — whichever name your install uses works.
-Older Documentor versions used different post-type slugs; the agent UI helps you point SleekView at the right one.
+SleekView reads the CPT name dynamically — whichever slug your install uses.
+Older Documentor releases used different post-type slugs, and migrations from related forks can leave a non-standard name.
+The agent UI helps you point SleekView at the right one and discovers the meta keys automatically.

 Yes.
-Any postmeta key can be surfaced as a column.
-Useful for tracking review status, last-verified date, or any custom editorial flag your team uses.
+Any postmeta key on a doc entry can be surfaced as a column.
+Useful for tracking review status, last-verified dates, owner-team assignments, or any custom editorial flag your team uses.
+Pivot the relevant keys into named columns and they become sortable like any built-in field.

 Yes.
-Ordering writes back to menu_order, which Documentor's frontend uses for tree position.
-Drag-and-drop ordering inside a parent works in SleekView too.
+Ordering writes back to menu_order, which Documentor's frontend uses for sibling position inside a parent.
+Drag-and-drop ordering inside a parent works in the SleekView table the same way it does in the default editor's tree.

 Yes.
-If your Documentor install registers multiple post types or sections, SleekView builds a tab per source so editors stay on one screen.
+If your install registers multiple post types — say a separate "changelog" CPT alongside core docs — SleekView builds a tab per source on one page so editors stay on one screen instead of switching admin areas to triage each.

 Pricing